berinaniesh/ucf/README.md

 prints help.

 ## Why does this program exist?
 Basically, I wanted a single program to format any code I throw at it.
 I did not want to hunt for a formatter for each language I write.
 I did not want to read the man page for each code formatter I found.
 But at the end of the day, I went through all the above and wasted so much time.
 I don't want any others to go through the same process again.
+And each code formatter has its own way of doing things.
+One will output to stdout and the other will modify in place.
+Each code formatter needed different arguments to do the same job.
-So, I decided to write a program that will take care of all those.
+So, I decided to write a program that will take care of all those shenanigans, remove the burden from users.
+Here, you call `ucf` and it formats code in place.
+That's all, super easy, barely an inconvenience.

 ## Why not use a generic code formatter?
 I understand generic code formatters exist (check [this repo](https://github.com/rishirdua/awesome-code-formatters) for a list), but